keystone-enclave/keystone/docs/source/Getting-Started/RISC-V-Background.rst

 -----------------------------------

 RISC-V has three software privilege levels: user-mode (U-mode), supervisor mode (S-mode), and machine mode (M-mode).
-At a point of time, the processor can run in only one of the privilege modes.
+The processor can run in only one of the privilege modes at a time.

 .. note::

   RISC-V also has hypervisor priviliege mode (H-mode), but the spec of H-mode is not included in the stable revision (RISC-V Priv. v1.10).

-Privilege level defines what instructions can do during its execution.
+Privilege level defines what the running software can do during its execution.
 Common usage of each privilege level is as follows:

 * U-mode: user processes
-* S-mode: kernel, kernel modules, device drivers, hypervisor
+* S-mode: kernel (including kernel modules and device drivers), hypervisor
 * M-mode: bootloader, firmware

 Some embedded devices may not have all of three privilege levels.